 About The Toads

-In 1977 I became a member of the Toads, Norwich's first (I believe - correct me if I'm wrong) punk rock group.
-The line-up consisted of Dave Smith on vocals and rhythm/bass guitar, myself on vocals and rhythm guitar, Paul Cheetham on vocals and bass/rhythm guitar, and Alan (Polo) Pollard on drums.
+1977 saw the formation of the Toads, Norwich's first punk rock group.
+The line-up consisted of Dave Smith on vocals and rhythm/bass guitar, David Viner on vocals and rhythm guitar, Paul Cheetham on vocals and bass/rhythm guitar, and Alan (Polo) Pollard on drums.

-We formed in late February 1977 after Dave Smith placed an advert in Cookes Band Instruments' shop window.
-Neither Paul nor myself had played live in bands before though I had got together with a few work mates the previous year where we rehearsed a selection of songs mainly by the Beatles, T. Rex and the Wurzels (the latter was not my choice!).
-Polo had been drumming with quite a few bands and Dave had played one gig in a band called Dick Dangler and the Testicles!
+The band was formed in late February 1977 after Dave Smith placed an advert in Cookes Band Instruments' shop window.
+Neither Paul nor David V had played live in bands before though the latter had got together with a few work mates the previous year to rehearse a selection of songs mainly by the Beatles, T. Rex and other bands of the era (including, unfortunately, the Wurzels!).
+Polo had been drumming with quite a few bands and Dave S had played one gig in a band called Dick Dangler and the Testicles!

 Sometime in May or June we attempted a studio recording at Touchstone Studios, which were located off Duke Street.
 Three songs were recorded:

 Paul had wanted to record one of his songs but had laryngitis (or something similar) at the time and, unfortunately, couldn't sing.